2024 New Zealand Ski Resort Guide [Club Field Edition] | To midsummer powder and freeride heaven!

 Photo: Craigieburn

-On the other hand, a club field is a local private ski resort operated by a local membership club with membership fees and donations, not for commercial purposes, and operated for club members.
+On the other hand, a club field is a local, private ski resort that is not for profit, but is operated by a local membership club using membership fees and donations for the benefit of club members.

-In addition, lodge lodging in the field, school lessons and rental gear are at exceptional member prices, the rest house lounge and bar can be reserved, and packages such as lift tickets, accommodation, meals and rentals can be used at a low price.
-Also, when I become a club member, I enjoy interacting with other members.
-After enjoying skiing, people gather at the bar for a drinking party and a fun après-ski.
-There are various events during the season, and even in the summer there are opportunities to get together and do volunteer work and interact.
-I wonder if it feels like belonging to a student or social circle in Japan.
+Also, when you become a club member, it's really fun to interact with other members.
+After enjoying the skis, we gather at the bar for drinks and a fun après-ski experience.
+There are various events held during the season, and even in the summer there are opportunities to get together and do volunteer work and socialize.
+In Japan, it feels like belonging to a student or working club.

 Powder, Terrain, Extreme!
 Freeride treasure trove